2020s in United Kingdom history: Conservatives

+In 2022, Rishi Sunak became the first British Asian and the first Hindu to become the UK prime minister and conservative leader.

+In 2024, Kemi Badenoch became the first black leader of any major UK political party and the fourth woman to lead the Conservative Party.

 Labour

 As both the Labour leader (Jeremy Corbyn) and deputy leader (Tom Watson) had resigned or announced their intention to do so in late 2019, the party had both a leadership and deputy leadership contest in early 2020.
 The leadership contest was won by Shadow Secretary of State for Exiting the European Union Keir Starmer with 275,780 votes (56.2% of the vote share).
 Angela Rayner became the deputy leader, achieving 192,168 first preference votes (41.7% of the vote share) and winning a majority of votes after the third round.

+On 16 March 2024 Vaughan Gething was elected to lead Welsh Labour, and became First Minister of Wales.
+He became Wales's first black leader.
+With Gething's win it meant that three of the four governments in the UK will have non-white leaders.

+The landslide victory for Keir Starmer in the 2024 United Kingdom general election lead to Labour forming government for the first time since 2010.

 Liberal Democrats

 After their leader (Jo Swinson) lost her seat at the 2019 general election, the Liberal Democrats announced early in 2020 that they planned to have new leader in place by the middle of July that year.
 The contest was delayed by six weeks due to the COVID-19 pandemic with the winner being declared in late August, until then MP Sir Ed Davey and the party's president Mark Pack remained its acting leadership.
 The contest was won by Ed Davey with 63.5% of the vote.

 The Liberal Democrats were victorious in by-elections in Chesham and Amersham, North Shropshire and Tiverton and Honiton.
 In North Shropshire it was thought to have been the largest majority ever overturned in a by-election.